echushe/julie_stock/readme.md

 Otherwise, equity curve would be `log1.01 (value) - log1.01 (initial_value)`.

 ### 07.01 Visualization of dynamic ensemble test (rolling forward simulation)

+In this visualization example, 800 optimal checkpoints are collected as a model pool. `top_percentage` is set to 0.06 which means 800 * 0.06 = 48 top models are selected as an ensemble if we don't consider the usage of least covariance.
+The ensemble is updated on Friday in each week (if the Friday is a holiday, dynamic ensemble update will skip this day).

 #### 07.01.01 **Visualization showing equity curve of all 'repeats'**